tic-tac-token/ttt-book/src/chapters/1/test-driving-fizzbuzz.md

 # Test driving Fizzbuzz

-Let's follow the usual TDD workflow and add a new test to drive us forward:
+Let's follow the usual TDD workflow and add a new test to drive us forward.
+Passing the number 5 should print "buzz":

 ```solidity
 function test_returns_buzz_when_divisible_by_five() public {